graz-sh/graz/docs/docs/constants/chains.md

 # Chains

-Graz provide some mainnet and testnet chains.
+`graz` provide some mainnet and testnet chains.

 ### Mainnet